wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 The herbivory module uses the same instruction files and plib (\ref plib.h) functionality as the vegetation model.
-In order to separate concerns, all herbivory-related parameters are declared and checked in the class \ref Fauna::Parameters.
+In order to separate concerns, all herbivory-related parameters are declared and checked in the class \ref Fauna::Parameters, but parsed by the class \ref Fauna::ParamReader.

-Note that the implementation is rather a dirty fix around the inflexible design of LPJ-GUESS parameter library.
-Some global constants (checkback and block codes) and global pointers from \ref parameters.h and \ref parameters.cpp are used in \ref herbiv_parameters.cpp.

-\see \ref sec_herbiv_new_pft_parameter

-HFT parameters are declared and parsed by
-\ref Fauna::Parameters, but checked for integrity by \ref Fauna::Hft itself.
-The same principle applies for \ref Fauna::Parameters and \ref Fauna::PftParams (each of the classes have a method `is_valid()`).

-An example instruction file is provided in `data/ins/herbivores.ins`:
-\snippet herbivores.ins Example Herbivore
-\see \ref sec_herbiv_new_hft_parameter

-\bug When printing out the help with \ref plibhelp() (by running `guess -help`), the global parameters declared in
-\ref Fauna::ParamReader::declare_parameters() under
-`BLOCK_GLOBAL` appear out of order in the output.

-\todo UML diagram with tiers:
-low-level and high-level classes
-\todo UML diagram of replacable modules: digestibility model, energy model etc.
+ParamReader is the only one being directly dependent on \ref parameters.h and \ref plib.h (apart from \ref FaunaSim::Framework and \ref GuessOutput::HerbivoryOutput).

+The principle that parameter member variables put in one class, which also knows to check their validity, but parsed in ParamReader, is also applied in \ref Fauna::Hft and \ref Fauna::PftParams.

 @startuml "Interactions of parameter-related classes in the herbivory module" hide members